garystafford/streaming-sales-generator/README.md

 ## Background

-Every time you want to explore a new streaming technology or create a demonstration, first you must find a good source of streaming data, or create something new each time.
-Ideally, the data is complex enough to perform multiple analyses on and visualize different aspects.
-Additionally, the data should have some predictable patterns with a degree of randomness without being totally random or results in even distributions of data over time.
+Every time you want to explore a new streaming technology or create a streaming demonstration, first you must find a good source of streaming data, or create something new each time.
+Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
+Additionally, the data should a degree of predictability, possess a certain level of randomness without completely random, and conversely, not result in even distributions of data over time.

 This configurable data generator (`producer.py`) streams drink products, semi-random sales transactions, and product inventory activities to Apache Kafka.
 It is designed for demonstrating streaming data analytics tools, such as Apache